hicommonwealth/commonwealth/knowledge_base/wiki/Ways-Of-Working.md

 All work must be associated with a ticket, and the ticket must be opened before its respective pull request (as we use automated software which relies on this precedence).

-You must change the title or description of someone else's Github story or PR without permission.
+You must not change the title or description of someone else's Github story or PR without permission.

 ## Tickets